cppitems/cppitems/items/016/item.md

 ## std::shared_ptr
 If a resource is intended to be shared (i.e., multiple handles exist simultaneously) and are shared between participating entities it is not straightforward to decide when to perform the final release of the resource: is is desired that is only happens after all participating entities are no more able to access the resource.
-The `std::shared_ptr` solves this problem using *reference counting*: the number of valid handles (references) to a resource, are tracked using a single counter variable per resource:
+The `std::shared_ptr` solves this problem using *reference counting*: the number of valid handles (references) to a resource are tracked using a single counter variable per resource:
 - on construction of the first (original) handle the counter is set to one
 - whenever an additional handle is constructed the counter is incremented
 - whenever a handle is invalidated the counter is decremented